elstr/GraphQL-Examples/README.md

 ## Getting started
 You need node to exec the examples.
-To run the examples run in the terminal `node :name of the file`
+To run the examples, exec in the terminal `node :name of the file`
 Example: `node /initial/index.js`

 ## Order in chaos